Applying for SCC Scholarships

 Program: Any

-• There are times when students find themselves in a difficult financial situation and seek relief through the SCC Foundation (SCCF).
-Over the years, SCC Foundation has raised private dollars to create a specific fund designated to assist students with the cost of textbooks that are purchased through the Book Inn, SCC campus bookstore in the amount up to 85% of total book cost, not to exceed $500.
+There are times when students find themselves in a difficult financial situation and seek relief through the SCC Foundation (SCCF).
+Over the years, SCC Foundation has raised private dollars to create a specific fund designated to assist students with the cost of textbooks that are purchased through Chaser's Bark Shop, SCC's bookstore, in the amount of up to 85% of the total book cost, not to exceed $500.

 GPA Requirement: 2.20